JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_configuration_file.md

 {style="narrow"}
 Required
+: no
-: no; in most cases dependency on the [platform](plugin_compatibility.md#modules-available-in-all-products) module is needed
+; in most cases dependency on the [platform](plugin_compatibility.md#modules-available-in-all-products) module is needed

 Attributes
 :